Neox63/Mobilax-Scraper/README.md

   </a>
 </p>

 > This is a NodeJS built tool to scrap https://mobilax.fr/, it retrieve data and exports it as an Excel file.
 This is a public version (and open source ofc).
-Pull Requests and issues are welcome !

 ## Install

 ```sh